authorjapps/hello-kafka-stream-testing/README.md

 > _Please make sure you bring up [Kafka in a Docker](https://github.com/authorjapps/zerocode-docker-factory/wiki/Docker-container-for-Kafka-and-Schema-Registry) prior to running the tests._

-Let's learn about most simple and efficient way to test Kafka testing needed during e.g. Micro-Services involving REST and Kafka, Read/Write during HBase/Hadoop BigData store or any other Data Pipe Lines.
+Let's learn the most simple and efficient way of automated testing of Kafka applications.
+This is particulaly useful during
++ Micro-Services involving REST and Kafka
++ Read/Write during BigData store e.g. HBase/Hadoop
++ any other Data Pipe Lines

 <details>
   <summary>Try-at-home examples and much more(click to exapnd)</summary>